Leadership

 John was born and raised in South London, growing up in an area heavily influenced by crime and gang culture.
 At age 14, he fell into a life of crime and was immersed within a gang culture that landed him in prison at 19 years old.

-John is now a Senior Co-ordinator overseeing contracts and caseworkers in both South and East London.
+John is now Spark2Life's Enhanced Prevention Manager overseeing contracts and caseworkers in both South and East London.

 He is a positive role model and mentor to the young people that he supports as well as his colleagues.
 Due to his own lived experience, John is often able to relate to the young people he supports and despite now being in a leadership position, is still dedicated to providing support that will prevent young people making the mistakes as him.